google-deepmind/dqn_zoo/README.md

 However since [Gym](http://github.com/openai/gym) and the ALE are more widely used we have chosen to open source DQN Zoo using Gym.
-This does introduce another source of differences, though the settings for the Gym Atari environments have been chosen so they are as similar as possible to Xitari.
+This does introduce another source of differences, though the settings for the Gym Atari environments have been chosen so they behave as similar as possible to Xitari.

 ### Contributing